 Chateau Marjosse Vineyards, Terroir, Grapes, Winemaking

 Chateau Marjosse is vinified in temperature controlled cement vats and aged in French oak barrels.
 There is a second wine, Boisset la Chapelle.
-The estate also produces a wine from purchased grape sources, Lurton La Chapelle.
+The estate also produces a third wine that is made from purchased grape sources, Lurton La Chapelle.

-Serving and Decanting Chateau Marjosse with Wine, Food, Pairing Tips
+Serving Chateau Marjosse with Wine, Food, Pairing Tips

 Chateau Marjosse Blanc can be served right out of the cellar at 14 degrees Celsius.
 The wine is perfect when paired with all types of seafood, shell fish, crab, lobster, sushi, sashimi, chicken, veal and cheese.